pbollhorn/Calculator/README.md

+## Scope of project:
-# Calculator with 10 digits made as a Python Flask web app
+This project is a demonstration of a Python Flask web app put in a Docker image.
+The app is a calculator with 10 digits.

-## Files in repository explained:
+## Project files explained:

 #### Git files:
 - .gitignore          Tells git to ignore __pycache__ folder